Which player should I pick?

 TRMNL e-ink displays

 The wood-framed TRMNL e-ink display is a player in a different category — no video, no audio, batteries instead of HDMI.
-DisplayCache serves it as a private plugin: server-rendered PNGs that update every 15 minutes with birthdays, anniversaries, events, weather, or any TouchPoint / Planning Center / eSPACE feed.
+DisplayCache serves it as a private plugin: server-rendered PNGs that pull birthdays, anniversaries, events, weather, or any TouchPoint / Planning Center / eSPACE feed.
+Battery life stretches up to a year depending on refresh interval — refresh every 15 minutes for active dashboards, or daily for slow-moving content like staff anniversaries.
 Perfect for desks, hallways, and the staff break room.

 Not sure which fits?